 But that’s not some kind of promotion of natural history.
 It’s just a metaphor that I understand well enough to be able to write about with some kind of insight.
 Somebody else can do the same thing in cities, by having a greater sensitivity to their numinous qualities than I do.
 In the end, Horizon is just one book, and one person wrote it.
 And God willing, there will be another book from somebody else.
 And that book will open up the numinous for people who don’t have any interest in reading what I have to say.

-Griffin Oleynick is an assistant editor at Commonweal.
+Griffin Oleynick is an associate editor at Commonweal.